If your baby starts swimming with Puddle Ducks within their first 6 months, they will start in our Floaties class.

 - As you both relax, it is important to support your baby’s head - you will be amazed at how little your baby needs supporting otherwise.

 - Don’t expect miracles in the first class, but watch as your confidence slowly unfolds during the classes.

 - You need to make sure you use the double-nappy method for your child - a disposable swim nappy or one of our great value (and environmentally friendly) NappyWraps & Liners, covered with a well-fitting Puddle Ducks neoprene swim nappy.
 These are available to buy from our online shop.

 - If your baby gets tired, hungry or decides they are not happy, they will cry – sometimes classes can be quite noisy, but mostly it will be fairly tranquil.
 Breast feeding is permitted during classes.

-- Young babies have a natural reflex which, when submerged, acts to stop water entering the lungs.
+- Young babies have a natural reflex which acts to stop water entering the lungs.
 Although a little water may end up in their tummy, it isn’t dangerous and babies soon learn to hold their breath or spurt water from their mouth.
 Most will come up from an underwater experience with a bemused look on their face – as the weeks progress they will become very relaxed underwater.